Skip to main content

 2 health outcomes synthesised

-Strongest evidence: The most consistent findings are for reduced breast cancer recurrence, where all 3 studies reported beneficial effects.
-Effect sizes were moderate to large, and the effective dose range was 25-50 mg isoflavones per day (2-3 servings of traditional soy foods).
-However, the evidence strength is rated low due to the small number of studies and reliance on observational data.
+Strongest evidence: The most consistent findings are for reduced breast cancer recurrence, where all 3 studies reported beneficial effects (effect size moderate to large).
+The effective dose range is 25-50 mg isoflavones per day (about 2-3 servings of traditional soy foods), primarily in women with breast cancer or survivors, including estrogen receptor-positive cases.

 Frequently asked